The Immaculate Conception requires an in-depth study of the Bible to understand. First let's address a common misconception:

 Christ, as the Church teaches, "conquered the enemy of the human race alone (solus)" (D711); In the same way, He alone acquired the grace of Redemption for the whole human race, including Mary..."
 (Dr. Ludwigg Otto, Fundamentals of Catholic Dogma 212-13)

-Catholics believe that every human being after the fall, including Mary ,was subject to being brought into this world with original sin and needs to be saved.
+Catholics believe that every human being after the fall, including Mary, was subject to being brought into this world with original sin and needs to be saved.
 However, Mary was saved from all sin, including original sin from the first moment of her conception.
 The following is an imperfect analogy.
-Imagine I am parachuting and falling through the air into quicksand.
-Suddenly, a gust of wind comes along and blows me away from the quicksand.
-I would say that at the moment of conception all human beings fall into a pit of quicksand called original sin.
+Imagine you are parachuting and falling through the air into quicksand.
+Suddenly, a gust of wind comes along and blows you away from the quicksand.
+At the moment of conception all human beings fall into a pit of quicksand called original sin.
 But in Mary's case God intervened and protected her from this at the moment of her conception by the merits of Jesus.
 She had no power or merit of her own that prevented her from falling into the quicksand of original sin.
 It was Divine Mercy which was preparing a place for the Incarnation.
 God was preparing an Ark of the Covenant to carry the Word of God.
 St. Teresa of Ávila said:

 I could have fallen like Mary Magdalene, but your forgiveness of me was greater than hers because you prevented me from falling.